skylercomet/SkylerComet.github.io/_posts/2023-10-23-tw-content-warnings.md

 These include heavy discussion of abandonment, mental illness, trauma, and some minor mentions of blood and death.

 I understand if you aren't in a comfortable place to interface with these topics, and you may avoid or return to this at anytime.
 Please take care of yourself.

+I hope you find something in these pages nonetheless.